 With the departure of Russel T. Davies, Steven Moffat was selected as the show’s new head.
 Moffat had contributed several of the most celebrated scripts during Davies’s tenure (e.g. “Blink” and “Silence in the Library”).
 Davies was already known for his clever, postmodern stories, and he continued this as showrunner, teasing mysteries over multiple seasons in a style reminiscent of TV shows like Lost.
 Building off of what Davies had accomplished, Moffat’s Who and his new Eleventh Doctor (played by Matt Smith) achieved previously unparalleled success abroad, especially in the United States.

 In the following table, all episodes are roughly 45 minutes in length, unless otherwise specified.
-Episodes of The Sarah Jane Adventures, which broke stories over two roughly 25-minute episodes, have been combined to make a single listing for each story, making each comparable with an episode of Doctor Who or Torchwood.
+Episodes of The Sarah Jane Adventures, which broke stories over two roughly 25-minute episodes, have been combined to make a single listing for each story, making each comparable with an episode of Doctor Who, Torchwood, or Class.